CRUKorg/rto-image-transform/README.md

-# CRUK Reverse The Odds image transformation code
+# CRUK Reverse The Odds image transformation script

 ## Basic idea

 This Ruby script is used to process to transform tissue micro-array (TMA) images for use in Cancer Research UK's Reverse The Odds game.
 It takes images from a source folder, transforms them, writes them out to a target folder and creates a file of image metadata to describe the transformed images.

+## Prerequisites

+imagemagick (6.9.3-0 or later) must be installed.
+Can be downloaded from [http://www.imagemagick.org/script/binary-releases.php]

 ## Image transformation